Napoleon and the Jews: Napoleon's legacy

-Heine and Börne both recorded their sense of obligation to Napoleon's principles of action.
-The German Jews in particular have historically regarded Napoleon as the major forerunner of Jewish emancipation in Germany.
+Heinrich Heine and Ludwig Börne both recorded their sense of obligation to Napoleon's principles of action.
+German Jews in particular have historically regarded Napoleon as the major forerunner of Jewish emancipation in Germany.
 When the government required Jews to select surnames according to the mainstream model, some are said to have taken the name of Schöntheil, a translation of "Bonaparte."
-In the Jewish ghettos, legends grew up about Napoleon's actions.
-Twentieth-century Italian author Primo Levi wrote that Italian Jews often chose Napoleone and Bonaparte as their given name to recognize their historic liberator.
+In the Jewish ghettos, legends about Napoleon's actions emerged.
+Twentieth-century Italian author Primo Levi wrote that Italian Jews often chose Napoleone and Bonaparte as their given name to recognise their historic liberator.

-Reactions of major European powers

-The Russian Czar Alexander I objected to Napoleon's emancipation of the Jews and establishment of the Great Sanhedrin.
-He vehemently denounced the liberties given Jews and demanded that the Russian Orthodox Church protest against Napoleon's tolerant religious policy.
-He referred to the Emperor in a proclamation as "the Anti-Christ" and the "Enemy of God".

-The Holy Synod of Moscow proclaimed: "In order to destroy the foundations of the Churches of Christendom, the Emperor of the French has invited into his capital all the Judaic synagogues and he furthermore intends to found a new Hebrew Sanhedrin ― the same council that the Christian Bible states, condemned to death (by crucifixion) the revered figure, Jesus of Nazareth."

-The Czar persuaded Napoleon to sign a 17 March 1808 decree restricting the freedoms accorded to the Jews.
-Napoleon expected in exchange that the Czar would help persuade the British to seek peace with France.
-Absent that, three months later, Napoleon effectively cancelled the decree by allowing local authorities to implement his earlier reforms.
-More than half of the French departments restored citizens' guaranteed freedoms to the Jews.